June Crespo their weft, the grass

 I don't think of Crespo’s sculptures as evocative objects in space, but instead as objects in relation to a body, my body, Crespo's body in space.
 This aliveness relies on the circulation of images and gazes allowing us to dance around an object we might know and recognize as we change with it.
 A clear example of this quality is the use of reflective textiles in TW,TG (IV) (2024) & TW,TG (III) (2024), in which every subtle change in the visitor's position alters its image as the light changes its colors and shades.
 When you repeat something enough times, that something transforms itself.
 In the end, the magic is not inside the gallery, but present in the possibilities that Crespo's work generously offers in the exchange of body&object: to look up, look through, look down, around, with, at and so on.

 A few weeks after visiting the show, I sketched what I remembered from the sculptures.
-What lingered with me was not the the clean and controlled situationship in the gallery space, but a more intense and maximalist presentation.
+What lingered with me was not the clean and controlled situationship in the gallery space, but a more intense and maximalist presentation.
 This representation—crowded, overlapping, radiating, looking out—made me realize that I would have liked to see all the works in one cramped space, a sort of labyrinth of tension, unresolved and entangled.
 Maybe what I was imagining was Crespo’s studio.
 Ultimately, June Crespo works with mundane images that become visceral.
 All these functions of acceptance, meaning, familiarity and proximity are built through distance; when language fails.
 It is in this way that Crespo's flowers are flowers.
 Just so you know, there weren’t any flowers in the backyard of 1646.
 I was meant to see a bunch of other shows after “their weft, the grass” but instead I biked to the beach.
 It was a perfect day.